💜 Cynni 🏳️🌈 likes this.

 Fionor

-in reply to Natasha Jay 🇪🇺 • • •There is no wrong way.
+in reply to Natasha 🇪🇺 • • •There is no wrong way.
 Plenty of patents evolved over time and whatever their inventors intended no longer matters.

 It's more important to use it than how you hang it.